dahak-metagenomics/dahak/workflows/README.md

 may use short reads (~350 or fewer reads), or it may use long reads (>1000 reads).

-Reads are assembled in order into contigs (chunks of continguous reads).
+Reads are assembled in order into contigs (chunks of contiguous reads).
 The contigs are themselves assembled into scaffolds that consist of several contigs.